French military: Last group of soldiers has left Mali - NewsBreak

 French military: Last group of soldiers has left Mali

-The last French army unit left Mali on Monday, according to a statement from the French military, nine years after Paris sent troops to the West Africa n country to help drive Islamic extremists from power.
+NICE, France — (AP) — The last French army unit left Mali on Monday, according to a statement from the French military, nine years after Paris sent troops to the West African country to help drive Islamic extremists from power.

 France's armed forces completed their withdrawal from Mali six months after French President Emmanuel Macron announced his plan to pull out of the country following tensions with the ruling junta.